 Report processing time and resource use varies considerably depending on the report, the query complexity, the amount of data, and the rendering format that is specified for the report.
 Reports that have simple queries against a local data source will often complete in milliseconds and never require management or tuning.
 In contrast, a large report that is rendered in PDF or Excel might require significant processing time depending on hardware resources, delivery options, and whether other processes are running concurrently.
 On a report server, most long-running processes are report rendering operations and processes that are waiting for query processing to conclude.
 Occasionally, you might need to cancel a report process if you want to take a computer offline, or stop a running job that is taking too long to complete.

 Viewing and Canceling Jobs

 Canceling a job only cancels the processes that are running on the report server.
-Because the report server does not manage processes on other computers, you must manually cancel query processes that are subsequently orphaned on other systems.
+Because the report server does not manage data processing that occurs on other computers, you must manually cancel query processes that are subsequently orphaned on other systems.
 Consider specifying query time-out values to automatically shut down queries that are taking too long to execute.
-For more information, see Setting Time-out Values for Report Execution.
+For more information, see Setting Time-out Values for Report Processing.
 For more information about temporarily pausing a report, see Pausing Report and Subscription Processing.